North Korea surprises with display of new missiles

 Solid-fueled missiles can be deployed faster and hidden better from satellite detection than their liquid-fueled counterparts.

+"It certainly appears to be a message to the United States that they're capable of threatening the US homeland.
+That's certainly their objective," Adam Mount, senior fellow at the Center for American Progress, told CNN.

-Hanham said the land and submarine-launched ballistic missiles were shown in public for the first time Saturday.
+Hanham said other land and submarine-launched ballistic missiles were shown in public for the first time Saturday.
 The land-based version is known as the KN-15, while Pyongyang's submarine-launched weapon is known as the KN-11 missile.

 She took special note of the launcher the KN-15 was on.